 As cannabis continues to become legal throughout the United States, some specialists are suggesting that growers need to make their operations greener.

-New Frontier, a data analysis firm, released and highlighted the massive energy footprint left by cannabis cultivation along with methods to make production more energy efficient.
+New Frontier, a data analysis firm, released & highlighted the massive energy footprint left by cannabis cultivation along with methods to make production more energy efficient.

-Electricity is the number one expense growers are faced with and it generally meets or exceeds the leasing cost of the growing space per month during production.
-New Frontier pulled data from cannabis industry businesses, government agencies, and consumer studies and the results are distressing.
+Electricity is the number one expense growers are faced with & it generally meets or exceeds the leasing cost of the growing space per month during production.
+New Frontier pulled data from cannabis industry businesses, government agencies, & consumer studies & the results are distressing.

 Research suggests that cannabis production in the United States is responsible for the same amount of electricity used by 1.7 million homes.
 The total cost of energy usage in a cannabis operation is priced at $6 billion yearly.